yan4ik/udacity_driving/README.md

 # udacity_driving

-My soolutions for the first two terms of Udacity Self-Driving Car Nanodegree.
+My solutions for the first two terms of Udacity Self-Driving Car Nanodegree.